Gauri Gill: Work and career

-A decade-long study of marginalized communities in rural Rajasthan called Notes from the Desert (1999 –ongoing) has resulted in individual exhibitions and projects such as The Mark on the Wall, Jannat, Balika Mela, Birth Series and Ruined Rainbow.
+In 2003, Gill was invited by the non-profit organisation, Urmul Setu Sansthan, "to do something with photography" at the Balika Mela—a fair for girls—organised by them.
+In response, Gill set up a simple makeshift photo studio on site, for anyone to come and have their portrait taken and later buy the black-and-white silver gelatin print if they liked.
+Many girls came, some with their friends, some with their teachers, an odd few with their brothers, and many bringing along their own props to pose with.
 Of this work, she says, "The girls who come to the fair have an urge to know.
 Those who stepped into my photo tend also wished to portray themselves, as they are, or as they see themselves, or to invent new selves for the camera.
 Their attempts may have been tentative or bold, but this book may be seen as a catalogue of that desire."